raystack/dagger/docs/reference/transformers.md

 * Contract:
   * Mandatory post-processing here.
 After Selecting columns by SQL, you have to reselect by an internal source.
 Following transformation arguments can be passed:
     * `key_column`: This value will be used as the deduplication key (other events with the same key will be stopped).
-    * `ttl_in_seconds`: The TTL configuration which will decide how long to keep the keys in memory.
+    * `ttl_in_seconds`: The TTL configuration will decide how long to keep the keys in memory.
 Once the keys are cleared from memory the data with the same keys will be sent again.
 * Functionality:
   * Allows to deduplicate data produced by the dagger i.e records with the same key will not be sent again till the TTL expires.
 * Example: